MaskingTechnology/jitar/documentation/04_basic_features.md

 }
 ```

-Trying to run a private procedure will result into a ``404 - procedure not found`` response.
+Trying to run a private procedure will result in a ``404 - procedure not found`` response.

 ```http
 GET http://app.example.com:3000/rpc/greetings/sayHello?name=John HTTP/1.1